-- Less spring pre-load should be used with light weight operators, which will provide a softer, more cush-ioned ride. - More spring pre-load or upper mounting position #2 should be used with heavy weight operators, or when a rear-mount grass bagger system is installed, which will provide a stiffer, more rigid ride.
+- Less spring pre-load should be used with light weight operators, which will provide a softer, more cushioned ride. - More spring pre-load should be used with heavy weight operators, or when a rear-mount grass bagger system is installed, which will provide a stiffer, more rigid ride.